SFH-Foundation/sfhfoundation/docs/gatherings/index.md

 ## [Uncommon Dialogues](../videos/uncommon-dialogues)

 This series of virtual talks has been extended due to their warm reception.
-The discussions have included speakers like Dr. Ali Alawi, Shaykh Saadi Shakur Chisti Neil Douglas Klotz, Dr Adnan AlAdnani, Prof. Sadiyya Shaikh, Richard Eskow, Matthew Green, Syed Haider Mehdi and a number of other friends.
+The discussions have included speakers like Dr. Ali Allawi, Shaykh Saadi Shakur Chisti Neil Douglas Klotz, Dr Adnan AlAdnani, Prof. Sadiyya Shaikh, Richard Eskow, Matthew Green, Syed Haider Mehdi and a number of other friends.
 Uncommon Dialogues cover a wide range of subjects during this pandemic, providing a message of hope, compassion and light.

 Join us from the comfort of your own home for the next talks, which you can find scheduled below.
 Follow the link provided to set a reminder for yourself when each talk premieres.